GTA-UFRJ/sensingbus/publishing/README.md

 #### Openstack Cloud
 We recommend use an [Openstack](https://docs.openstack.org/mitaka/) platform to build your cloud.
 The current version is Ocata, but the tool was developed on Mitaka version.

-You can use this [image](http://gloria.gta.ufrj.br/vm-templates/) to instantiate your publication node.
+Use this [image](http://gloria.gta.ufrj.br/vm-templates/publishing-node-image) to instantiate your publication node.

 ## Development